Azure/azure-orbital-integration/tcp-to-blob/README.md

 - Orbital Contact profile configured with the appropriate endpoint and subnet for TCP to BLOB service.
 - ADO Dashboard providing temporal view of TCP to BLOB activity and AKS cluster health.

-## TCP to BLOB Service event lifecycle - Informational
+## TCP to BLOB Service event lifecycle

 1. `server-init`: Server starting up.
 2. `socket-connect`: Client socket connected to server.
 (1 per socket)